mvolkmann/blog/src/flutter.md

 The following code uses a transformation matrix to translate, rotate, and scale a given widget:
-It requires adding the "vector_math" library to `pubspec.yaml`.
+It requires adding the "vector_math" package to `pubspec.yaml`.

 ```dart
 import 'package:vector_math/vector_math_64.dart' as vm;